SAVE THE DATE – 2019 Heating the Midwest National Bioenergy Day Event!

 Learn more about the Office of Energy Efficiency and Renewable Energy on Facebookand follow Assistant Secretary Daniel Simmons on Twitter

 Feel Good About Wood Heat

-So far, the campaign consists of digital marketing (Facebook and Google ads) and grassroots outreach that drive people to www.feelgoodheat.org, which offers clear, attractive information about automated wood heat—including an animated video showing the journey from forest to pellet mill, to delivery truck to home.
-The site links to vendors across northern New England, Massachusetts and New York.
+So far, the campaign consists of digital marketing (Facebook and Google ads) and grassroots outreach that drives people to www.feelgoodheat.org, which offers clear, attractive information about automated wood heat—including an animated video showing the journey from forest to pellet mill, to delivery truck to home.
+The site links to vendors across northern New England, Massachusetts, and New York.

-Companies and organizations that sign on as Feel Good Heat partners gain access to a suite of graphics and collateral, including logos, photos, signage, t-shirts and promotional items that they can incorporate into their own marketing and communications.
-Like any sustained marketing campaign (think “Got Milk?”), it takes lots of exposure in different formats and media to start sticking with consumers, so Feel Good Heat needs to reach as many people in as many ways as possible.
+Companies and organizations that sign on as Feel Good Heat partners gain access to a suite of graphics and collateral, including logos, photos, signage, t-shirts, and promotional items that they can incorporate into their own marketing and communications.
+If you’re for promotional items, you may want to look into companies like https://www.promotionchoice.com for the best offers.
+Like any sustained marketing campaign (think “Got Milk?”), it takes lots of exposure in different formats and media to start sticking with consumers, so Feel Good Heat needs to reach as many people in as many ways as possible.?

 Read the full story here